 In spite of its size, Cabbage Key has multiple claims to fame.
 Rock legend Jimmy Buffett wrote “Cheeseburger in Paradise” here, for starters.
 Then there’s the Cabbage Key Inn & Restaurant, an open-air establishment that’s open 365 days a year for breakfast, lunch, and dinner.

 The focal point inside the restaurant is the storied Dollar Bill Bar, where patrons have taped bills (over 70,000 of them, reportedly!) to every available surface for over 60 years.
-Some of the more famous dollars came from former President Jimmy Carter, John F. Kennedy, Jr., and — who else? — the man himself, Jimmy Buffett.

 As you may have guessed, the only way to reach Cabbage Key is by boat.
 That’s why it earned a spot on our list of off the beaten path restaurants!
 It’s worthy of at least a day trip, one of the only places you can still experience “Old Florida.”
-Though you’re a short distance from Fort Myers, you’ll feel like you’re in one of the most remote places in the US.

 6. The Deck @ Piste – Jackson Hole, Wyoming

 Admittedly, this one isn’t exactly a little-known secret.
-It is, however, legitimately off the beaten path, perched high above Jackson proper at the Jackson Hole Mountain Resort.
+It is, however, legitimately off the beaten path, perched HIGH above Jackson proper at the Jackson Hole Mountain Resort.

 Hopefully you’re not afraid of heights, because the only way to the Deck at Piste is up.
 Fortunately, you have options.
 Choose a 12-minute ride on the Bridger Gondola or a moderate 5-mile hike on the Wildflower Trail.

-Personally, I’d do both — hike up, then take the gondola down.
+Personally, we’d do both — hike up, then take the gondola down.
 You’ll feel less guilty about the 2-for-1 margs since you got some cardio in and you’ll be able to take a $5 bartender’s-choice cocktail to-go.
 Win-win.

-The Deck sits at an elevation of 9,095 feet, enjoying sweeping views of the entire valley down below.
-This has got to be one of the world’s most scenic restaurants in the mountains, with its views of the mighty Snake River and clear over to the Gros Ventre Mountains.
-Note that The Deck is only open in the summer and the gondola is totally free after 5:00 PM.
+The Deck sits at an elevation of 9,095 feet, offering sweeping views of the entire valley down below.
+It’s got to be one of the world’s most scenic restaurants in the mountains, with its views of the mighty Snake River and clear over to the Gros Ventre Mountains.